CDDLeiden/QSPRpred/docs/use.rst

 If you want more control over the inputs and outputs or want to customize QSPRpred a bit more, you can also use the Python API directly (see :ref:`source code <https://github.com/CDDLeiden/QSPRpred/tree/master/tutorial>`_).
-You can find a tutorial with a Jupyter notebook illustrating some common use cases in the project source code.
+Here you can find a tutorial with a Jupyter notebook illustrating some common use cases in the project source code.

 ..  _cli-example: